 - Summer enrollment for post-comp doctoral students is optional, with some exceptions:

 - Students meeting the July Summer graduation deadline must be enrolled in at least 1 dissertation hour or approved equivalent to be approved for graduation

-- Students holding a GTA appointment in the summer are not required to enroll; however, students who enroll "full time" as defined in the University's definition of full time enrollment» are not assessed federal taxes (medicare, social security, etc.).
-Students who enroll in less than full time, or not at all are eligible for federal deductions and may see a drop in their paycheck.
+- Students holding a GTA/GRA/GA appointment in the summer are not required to enroll; however, students who enroll "full time" as defined in the University's definition of full time enrollment are not assessed federal taxes (medicare, social security, etc.).
+Students who enroll in less than full time, or not at all, are eligible for federal deductions and may see a drop in their paycheck.

-- Students who hold a fellowship or scholarship that requires enrollment (such as a Graduate Studies Summer Fellowship)
+- Students who hold an outside fellowship or scholarship that requires enrollment

 - Students who hold a student hourly appointment in the summer may be required to enroll.
 See the Student Employee Eligibility Requirements policy for more information.